 God created us to dwell in communities, just as He is in community with Christ and the Holy Spirit.
-Your CHM community is here to comfort, support, encourage, and pray for you.
+Your CHM family is here to comfort, support, encourage, and pray for you.
 Through your local community, God provides a support structure that can bring you meals, pray over you, watch your kids, and help you with the day-to-day tasks that might be overwhelming you.

 We are here for you

 CHM is a ministry, first and foremost.
 Not only do we want to help you with the burden of your medical bills, but we want to lift you up spiritually as well.
 You can call the CHM offices, and we will pray for you.
-Your fellow brothers and sisters in Christ also want to lift you and your situation up to the Lord and send you cards, letters and emails of encouragement.
+Your fellow brothers and sisters in Christ also want to lift you and your situation up to the Lord and send you cards, letters, and emails of encouragement.